Red Flax: Growing and Care Guide Essentials

 Red Flax is an easy plant to care for in every sense, and its watering schedule is no exception.
 Typically, the species receives all of the hydration it needs from precipitation.

-The only time you’ll want to consider occasional watering is if rainfall is below an average of one inch per week in this plant’s environment.
+You’ll only want to consider occasional watering if rainfall is below an average of one inch per week in this plant’s environment.

 Remember, Flax plants grow best in low-fertility soil.
 This means fertilization is usually unnecessary for this plant.
 If you think your Red Flax is suffering from poor soil quality, you can apply a low dose of diluted fertilizer.